 Nearly all major airlines and airports offer flights to Japan.
 The country's own two leading airlines, Japan Airlines (JAL) and All Nippon Airways (ANA), both serve a broad range of international destinations.

-Japan's next largest international airport is Fukuoka Airport, which links the city with several Asian destinations.
+Japan's next largest international airports are Fukuoka Airport, Sapporo's New Chitose Airport and Naha Airport in Okinawa.
 Many other Japanese airports have a small number of international flights, mainly to Korea and China.